 - “Moment of Transition” – Sold for $5.4 million, reinforcing the market’s interest in Dalí’s mid-century works.

-With an auction price of $6 million, La Musique has positioned itself within Dalí’s mid-to-high-value sales bracket, indicating strong appreciation potential.
-The investment potential of La Musique is particularly promising given the rising market for Dalí’s surrealist and conceptual works.
-Over the last 20 years, Dalí’s artworks have appreciated at an average annual rate of 7-10%, with some pieces more than doubling in value.
+At $6 million, La Musique sits firmly within Dalí’s mid-to-high-value sales bracket, indicating strong appreciation potential going forward.
+Over the last 20 years, Dalí’s artworks have appreciated at an average annual rate of 7 to 10%, with some pieces more than doubling in value.
+La Musique is well positioned to follow that curve.

 - Growing Interest in Dalí’s Conceptual Surrealism – Paintings that explore non-visual themes, such as time and music, have gained significant market traction.